carnager/clerk/README.md

 # clerk - mpd client, based on rofi (or dmenu)

 # CHANGES IN RATINGS!
-If you used ratings in clerk, be aware that the way they are handled changed in recent commits.
-To be able to properly use them, make sure to delete $HOME/.config/clerk/helper_config and then re-create it by running clerk.
-Then Chose the Backup function from the Ratings menu.
+If you used ratings in clerk, be aware that the way the backup files are handled has changed.
+If you use those, make sure to delete $HOME/.config/clerk/helper_config and recreate it by running clerk once.
+Then chose the Backup entry from Ratings menu.

 This will write the new ratings files.